-- All key bird species of open water habitats have continued to utilise the control and treatment survey areas selected to monitor the effects of the diversion wall. - Similar numbers of New Zealand dabchick (perhaps the most important species from a conservation perspective) were counted in 2009-2010 and 2010-2011.
-The lower count in 2008-09 has not been repeated and thus does not seem to indicate a long-term trend.
-Counts in 2010-2011 are similar to those made pre-construction. - Caspian terns have utilised habitats adjacent to the diversion structure prior to, during, and post-wall construction, but were not recorded in 2010-2011, and this is probably related to their roost site becoming overgrown. - The diversion wall has become a locally important roosting site for three gull species and three shag species.
+- All key water bird species have continued to utilise the control and treatment survey areas selected to monitor the effects of the diversion wall. - Numbers of dabchick recorded have fluctuated between years, but overall the number of birds appears to have remained relatively stable in both control and treatment areas. - Caspian terms have utilised habitats adjacent to the diversion structure prior to, during, and post-wall construction, but were not recorded in 2010-2011 and only one bird in 2011-12, and this is related to their roost site becoming overgrown (it is now more open). - The top of the diversion wall has become a locally important roosting site for three gull species and three shag species.
+Black shag numbers increased markedly around the wall in the 2011-12 year.
+It will be interesting to see if this trend continues in future years.